• Home

 Use this when you want extra-security.

-Goes great with a side of external hard drive, fried Tails, and some VPN sauce.
+Goes great with a side of external hard drive, Tails, and some VPN.

 7. Firefox – But not the base version.
-Firefox corporation fired the CEO of who is now the creator of Brave Browser, which sucks because he’s an awesome guy.
+Firefox corporation fired the CEO of who is now the creator of Brave Browser, which sucks because he’s a good guy.
 So I’m happy they fired him so he made Brave, but it still makes me dislike them.
-They are “cucked” in that regard, but still aren’t terrible privacy-wise.
+They are “cucked” in that regard, but still aren’t the worst privacy-wise.

 If you’re going to use Firefox, make sure you have the following installed and configured properly: